useful links —

 Provides accreditation for individuals trained as counsellors and therapists upon successful completion of 450 logged training and 400 hours of logged and supervised practice plus case studies and supervisor's report.
 This is linked with the UKRC — the UK register of counsellors.

-In Britain counselling is a term used that generally refers to therapeutic counselling — unless the type of counselling is non-therapeutic and specified: e.g. debt counselling, career counselling etc. In TA the field of counselling does not refer to therapeutic counselling.
-Some participants in the psychotherapy training opt to independently apply for BACP accreditation.
+In Britain counselling is a term used that generally refers to therapeutic counselling — unless the type of counselling is non-therapeutic and specified: e.g. debt counselling, career counselling, spiritual direction, etc. In TA the field of counselling does not refer to therapeutic counselling.
+The People Practitioner programme is designed to fulfil the BACP criteria, so those practicing as therapeutic counsellors can easily fulfil BACP requirements for individual accreditation as an end in itself or en route to the CTA Counselling qualification.